anandhan07/Release/Flashing-instructions.md

 - Flash new ROM zip.
 - **Flash the same GApps Package you flashed before.**
 - Flash Magisk if you are rooted before.
-- Wipe Cache and Dalvik/ART cache only (optional)
+- Wipe Cache and Dalvik/ART cache only.
 - Reboot to system.

 ## Useful Links